 Since thyroid function is influenced by genetics, and thyroid hormone regulates both basal metabolic rate (energy expenditure at rest with an inactive digestive system) and overall daily energy expenditure , the researchers studied thyroid function and longevity in nonagenarian siblings and their family members.
 [2, 3]

-In a study published earlier this year, it was established that middle-aged children of nonagenarian siblings had altered thyroid function compared to a control group.
+In a study published in 2010, it was established that middle-aged children of nonagenarian siblings had altered thyroid function compared to a control group.
 They tended to have higher levels of thyrotropin and lower levels of thyroxine (T4) and free triiodothyronine (free T3 – active form of the hormone), indicating lower thyroid function and therefore lower metabolic rate.

 A second study measured thyroid hormone levels in nonagenarian siblings and correlations to longevity of their parents.
 Low thyroid activity in nonagenarian siblings was indeed associated with their parents’ lifespans.
 The average lifespan of the parents of nonagenarian siblings was an impressive 93 years.

 These studies suggest that hereditary factors associated with metabolic rate (thyroid function) are associated with lifespan.
 This means that taking steps to slow metabolic rate, rather than accelerate it, could be beneficial.

 How might a higher metabolic rate promote aging?